SuliatKazeem/LAMP_IMPLEMENTATION/README.md

 sudo systemctl reload apache2

 Conclusion
-You now have a fully functional LAMP stack running on an AWS EC2 instance.
+There's now a fully functional LAMP stack running on an AWS EC2 instance.
 This setup includes Apache to serve the website, MySQL for database management, and PHP for dynamic content generation.

-Troubleshooting
-If Apache isn’t running, check the service status and logs with sudo systemctl status apache2.
-For MySQL login issues, ensure you have set the correct password and user permissions.
-If the website isn’t accessible, ensure the EC2 security group allows inbound HTTP (port 80) traffic.